murkl/arch-os/docs/CONTRIBUTING.md

 cp modules/installer/locales/installer.pot modules/installer/locales/fr.po
 ```

 Fill in the `msgstr` lines, open a pull request.
-Nothing else to declare.
+Nothing else to declare: the language shows up in the picker as soon as one catalog of it exists.

 - `msgid "English"` translates to your language's own name: `Deutsch`, `Français`
 - `msgstr ""` means not translated yet, not "translate to nothing" - the English shows instead